mrjackyliang/transmission-vpn/README.md

 ## Get Synology Configuration ID
 To retrieve the __VPN_CONFID__, follow these steps:

-1. SSH or Telnet into your Synology NAS Box
+1. SSH or Telnet into your Synology DiskStation
 2. Type __cd /usr/syno/etc/synovpnclient/__
 3. Type __cd PROTOCOL__ (Replace PROTOCOL with l2tp, openvpn, or pptp)
 4. Type in __ls -l__ to list out the files